Ayu456sh/Ayu456sh/README.md

 - 🌱 I'm currently learning **advanced machine learning algorithms and system design**
 - 👯 I'm looking to collaborate on **open source AI/ML projects**
 - 🤔 I'm looking for help with **distributed systems and scalable architectures**
-- 💬 Ask me about **React, Python, FastAPI, Computer Vision, and AI**
 - 📫 How to reach me: **kakkarayush0@gmail.com**

   </div>

 ---